sparrell/orig_ocas/README.md

 - be a viable simulator for testing OpenC2 code and scenarios
 - be a template for developing actual openc2 applications (ie replace the simulator code with code to actually perform the real function)

+Ocas is being developed in erlang because:
+- Concurrent, parallel, cloud computing
+- Five 9’s or greater of reliability
+- Erlang facilitates using the actor model and message passing for simulation (ie scales well for complex network simulations)

 ##2.
 Ground Rules <a id="ground"></a>
 ###2.1 License <a id="2.1"></a>
 Copyright 2016 sFractal Consulting